SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 ---
-### Shortcut tokens
+### Shortcut token

 The `shortcut` token defines a plaintext shortcut.

-These tokens' values can use AutoHotkey special behavior if written correctly.
+This token's values can use AutoHotkey special behavior if written correctly.
 Consult AutoHotkey documentation to learn more about this.

 Shortcuts consist of 3 parts: A hotstring, a divider consisting of 2 colons ( `::` ), and a replacement string.

+!!! note

-These components can have whitespace between them, but note that this whitespace will be trimmed off unless you force it to be kept in by surrounding it with backticks `` ` ``.
+    These components can have whitespace between them.

+    This whitespace will be trimmed off unless you force it to be kept in by surrounding it with backticks ( `` ` `` ).

 !!! warning